Telangana Rising 2047 Vision Document To Be Released On Dec 8-9, 2025, At Global Summit In Bharat Future City

 The event will conclude with a special celebration on December 9, 2025, following the formal release of the Telangana Rising 2047 vision, where football legend Lionel Messi will participate in a commemorative match in Hyderabad.

 A key highlight of Telangana Rising 2047 is a dual strategy that enhances both ease of doing business and ease of attracting talent.
-The roadmap aims to make Telangana the first Indian state focused on attracting the world's best minds anprofessionals-leveraging Hyderabad's scientific, technological, and entrepreneurial strengths.
+The roadmap aims to make Telangana the first Indian state focused on attracting the world's best minds and professionals - leveraging Hyderabad's scientific, technological, and entrepreneurial strengths.

 The document also outlines a transformational vision for agriculture in 2047: positioning the average Telangana farmer as a producer, processor, brand owner, and exporter, supported by advanced technologies and sustainable farming models, including organics.